Goldfish Types

 Scale Types

 Metallic scales.
 Goldfish with this scale type have a shiny metallic appearance, hence the description.
-They can be a single color or have two.
-Any black coloration found on a metallic goldfish will be because of injury or it has not yet finished changing color.
-Black Moor goldfish are the exception to this rule.
+They can be a single color or have two, with one of the colors being white.

 The majority of Goldfish sold are metallic scaled.